dojot/docs/source/ops_guide.rst

 ================

 This document provides information on how to properly deploy and manage an instance of dojot.
-For documentation regarding the usage of the platrom from the perspective of either an application, or device developer please refer to the [user guide]().
+For documentation regarding the usage of the platform from the perspective of either an application, or device developer please refer to the [user guide]().

 .. contents:: Table of Contents